-Before I take you to the joy of blogging, may I ask you three question?
+Before I take you to the advantages of blogging, may I ask you three questions?

-Let me begin by asking: Why at all do you blog?
+Let me begin by asking: Why do you blog?

 Lastly, may I ask you: What do you lose in blogging?

-With so many free blogging platforms available, I don’t think you will lose in terms of payments for site designing and ISP charges.
-If you are a regular blogger, chances are that you have spend a lot of time and energy in starting and maintaining the blog.
-If you have done so without enjoying blogging, you have definitely lost a lot as blogging became a monotonous drudgery for you and probably it also did not give you enough monetary returns.
+With so many free blogging platforms available, I don’t think one will lose in terms of payments for site designing and web hosting charges.
+If I am a professional blogger, chances are that I spend a lot of time and energy in maintaining the blog - but that gives me handsome returns.
+So, I blogging is not a loss-making activity.

 You need to love three things about blogging: the subject matter, the process of blogging and the blog itself.

 When you love the subject, you tend to create original stuff and give expert advice.
 Even if you are not an expert, you can generate spirited discussion.
 You get fresh ideas and viewpoints when you compose a post.
-Chances are that over time, you get good number of visitors.
-If on top of good posts, you use the tricks of the trade to get more traffic, monetize the blog and place relevant advertisements, you might get really good sums of money.
+Chances are that over time, you get a good number of visitors.
+On top of good posts, if you use the tricks of the trade to get more traffic and place advertisements to monetize the blog, you might get really good sums of money too.
 Whether you get great traffic and money or not, you have already earned a great deal if you have been enjoying writing the stuff.

 Second, you must love the process of blogging.
 You must love composing posts, responding to comments, experimenting with the blog's design, adding elements to improve readability and visual appeal, and so on.
 If you love the subject but do not get joy in writing good quality posts, adding a much-needed graphic and interacting with your visitors, it will show badly on your blog.

 Third, you must love the blog – the end product.
 You must be in love with your blog.
-If it is a hobby blog or a blog that brands you, it must reflect your thoughts and, if possible, your personality.
+If it is a hobby blog or a blog that brands you, it must reflect your thoughts and your personality.
 If it is a personal blog, it should be your online alter ego.
 If it is a blog on your profession, it must present your ideas and knowledge in the best possible way.

 You must feel good when you visit the blog.
 You must love it the way a child loves her toys.
 Only such an involvement with your blog will give you the incentive to maintain it in good shape, update it regularly, and keep working for its improvement.
 You must be satisfied with the blog to the extent that you would like to show it off as a piece of art, a creation.
 [Though in reality, it’s good to be modest about it, isn’t it?]

-By the way, in a recent blogosphere survey, Technorati found that about two-thirds of regular bloggers do blogging for the love of it, not for money.
+In a blogosphere survey long back in 2012, Technorati found that about two-thirds of regular bloggers did blogging for the love of it, not for money.
 Things have changed since then and more people are blogging as a business, some making good money.
 Yet, let me tell with over ten years of blogging experience and after browsing thousands of blogs while compiling blogging directories: blogs that die an early death or that somehow linger on belong to those who do not love the three essential loves of blogging.

 So, fall in love with your blog and derive joy in addition to whatever is your blogging goal.